-- 79. In Commissioner of Taxation v Triton Foundation,51 the Federal Court of Australia held that a foundation set up to assist inventors provided sufficient public benefit.
-In reaching this conclusion, the court noted that the Foundation's purposes were particularly directed at young people, but were also available to "any member of the community who had the desire or inclination to use them", and a number of the resulting inventions had been of benefit to the community. - 80.
-In Travel Just v Canada (Revenue Agency),52 the Canadian Federal Court of Appeal considered a case relating to an entity whose purposes were the creating of model tourism development projects and the production and dissemination of tourism information.
-The Court found that promoting commercial activity with a strong flavour of private benefit was not a purpose beneficial to the public and expressed doubt that the dissemination of information as described would qualify as either publication of research or an educational purpose. - 81.
+- 68. In Travel Just v Canada (Revenue Agency),51 the Canadian Federal Court of Appeal considered a case relating to an entity whose purposes were the creating of model tourism development projects and the production and dissemination of tourism information.
+The Court found that promoting commercial activity with a strong flavour of private benefit was not a purpose beneficial to the public and expressed doubt that the dissemination of information as described would qualify as either publication of research or an educational purpose. - 69.
 In Canterbury Development v Charities Commission, Ronald Young J held: